 It started with some blues, and a fascination for the feline playing of Stevie Ray Vaughan.
 Is that a coincidence?

 In 2015, Félix monopolized the jam-sessions of the Montreux Jazz Festival.
 In the same place, 25 years ago, Stevie Ray had impressed David Bowie, who ended up hiring him.
 When his turn came, and Félix let his guitar ring out in Montreux, it was the legendary Quincy Jones who invited him to his table, to offer him compliments and encouragement.

-Having been accepted by the American scene, Félix then looked for the blessing of the British.
+Growing up, Félix then looked for the blessing of the British.
 In the country of Pink Floyd and Michael Kiwanuka, he first played in a few small clubs, then step by step progressed to bigger stages.
 The band Wishbone Ash (50 years of career and services rendered to the guitar) invited Félix to join them on their UK tour.

 After that, in 2019, he took off for the United States, the country where the fierce competition gives no chance to second-rate players.
 Over there, he made his first studio record with the help of Ross Hogarth, a Californian producer who has worked with Van Halen, Ziggy Marley, REM and...
 Félix Rabin.